jmontineri/BeatSaberSongLoader/README.md

 *(Make sure Beat Saber's window is in focus when using these shortcuts)*
 ---
  * Press <kbd>R</kbd> when in main menu to update song list and refresh the active playlist.

+#License information

+License information can be found in LICENSE.md.
+Original author is www.github.com/xyonico.